An expat’s guide to finding jobs in Paris, including how to find English-speaking vacancies in the City of Lights.

 Preparing a French CV and interview tips for Paris jobs

-Cover letters must be handwritten in ink on good quality paper.
-This is because many French companies will look at your handwriting to analyze your personality.
+Some companies might require you to handwrite your cover letter in ink on good quality paper.
+This is so they can look at your handwriting to analyze your personality.

 Once you get to the interview stage, you should know that French companies in Paris often will make you go through up to four separate interviews.
 For each one, prepare yourself by researching the company and job so you have a few questions to ask the interviewers at the end.
 Your personality will be analyzed along with your skills, and you might be asked to handwrite something.